Dapper Dan (designer): Resurgence

 In September 2006 to February 2007 the Museum of the City of New York Fashion, showcased Dapper Dan's samples in an exhibition called Black Styles Now.

 Dan's career has been revitalized in the 2010s, and he has found mainstream success since 2017.
 In mid-2017, in a homage to Dapper Dan, Gucci's creative director Alessandro Michele designed a jacket based on a well-known Dapper Dan design for Diane Dixon in 1989.
 The original was a fur-lined jacket with balloon sleeves covered in the Louis Vuitton logo, which Michele replaced with the double-G Gucci logo.
 Social media reacted when Dixon shared a photo of the Gucci jacket next to her in the original one, with Dixon requesting that Dapper Dan get credit for his original; many believed that Gucci had stolen the Dapper Dan design, especially due to Gucci not stating it to be a homage until after they drew criticism.
 Furthermore, this would lead to Diane Dixon proposing a Gucci and Dapper Dan collaboration.
-Michelle and Dapper Dan used a subcultural when seeking out inspiration for their collection, to ensure a unique aesthetic.
+Michelle and Dapper Dan used a subcultural style when seeking out inspiration for their collection, to ensure a unique aesthetic.

 In 2017, with the support of Michele and Gucci CEO Marco Bizzarri, Dan and the Italian brand partnered for a line of men's wear.

 In 2018, Dan opened a new atelier on Lenox Avenue in partnership with Gucci, Dapper Dan of Harlem, the first luxury house fashion store in Harlem.

 In May 2019, Gucci released a limited edition of Dapper Dan's Harlem.

 Gucci Garden Gallery in Florence, references Dapper Dan and the infamous jacket.

 Dapper Dan is now a board member for reviewing applications for the Gucci Changemakers North America Scholarship program.

 In December 2023, Dapper Dan collaborated with American retailer Gap Inc. on a collection.

-In February 2025 Dapper Dan became a member of the costume institute benefit host committee at The Met.
+In February 2025, Dapper Dan became a member of the costume institute benefit host committee at The Met.